 Seattle Center Movies at the Mural

 The Space Needle serves as a backdrop for these moonlight movies on Saturdays.
 Bring a picnic and buy popcorn and candy on site.
-Or, grab some chow at The Amory before settling in for the big show on a state-of-the-art 40-foot screen.
+Or grab some chow at The Amory before settling in for the big show on a state-of-the-art 40-foot screen.
 Plus, each movie is preceded by a short original film created by students at Cornish College of the Arts.
 If the skies are unforgiving, be sure to call the rain hotline (206-684-7200) before you go.
 Info is updated after 2 p.m.
 Bring the kids (when appropriate) but leave the pooch at home please.

 Seattle Center – Mural Amphitheatre

 Time: Movies start at dusk; around 9 p.m.